Duderstadt: The "Anreischke"

 The city Innenstadt is surrounded by a 3 km long earthen wall which was constructed by a traveling master fortress builder named Andreas.
 The city council (Rat) of Duderstadt contracted with Andreas in 1506 to build the wall.
 Since the surrounding farmers were also to be protected by the wall, the Rat conscripted them to work on the construction of the wall.
 Andreas was reportedly a cruel taskmaster, and the farmers detested him.
 They soon also blamed the citizens of Duderstadt for their woes, and took to calling all of them "Anreischke", after Andreas, which was pronounced "Anreis" in the "platt" (low) German spoken by the farmers.

 The citizens of Duderstadt, in turn, had a wooden bust of Andreas constructed and attached to a clockwork.
 Every two hours since then, the wooden "Anreischke" would come out and nod to the farmers coming to market, to remind them of the detested Andreas, and of their dependency on the city.

 That wooden Anreischke nods until this day from the Rathaus tower at 9 am, 11, 1 pm, 3, 5 and 7.

 Otto Bock

 A Duderstadt-headquartered company is the Otto Bock corporation, named after its founder.
 Otto Bock produces state-of-the-art prosthetic limbs and other health products.
 Though now an international company, it is still headquartered in Duderstadt.
 Revenue in 2003 was 355.5 million euros.
 Otto Bock was a significant contributor to economic growth in the region in the postwar period.

 Culture

 The Duderstadt Heimatmuseum has a collection of locally significant artifacts.
-Exhibitions include temporary ones and a room with a glass floor installed in the late twentieth century so that visitors can seen the original stone wall construction underneath the building.
+Exhibitions include temporary ones and a room with a glass floor installed in the late twentieth century so that visitors can see the original stone wall construction underneath the building.

 Not far from Duderstadt, the Borderland Museum Eichsfeld in Teistungen addresses various aspects of the inner-German border, the German division and the history of the GDR.
 The museum area also includes a circular hiking trail along the former Iron Curtain.